Things You Should Know About Traveling While Pregnant

-There are few pregnancy and travel related concerns; however, the information below is provided to help make your trip the safest and most comfortable it can be.
+There are some pregnancy and travel-related concerns; however, the information below is provided to help make your trip the safest and most comfortable it can be.

 Whether you are going by car, bus, or train, it is generally safe to travel while you are pregnant; however, there are some things to consider that could make your trip safer and more comfortable.

 - It is essential to buckle-up every time you ride in a car.
 Make sure that you use both the lap and shoulder belts for the best protection of you and your baby.

 - Keep the airbags turned on.
 The safety benefits of the airbag outweigh any potential risk to you and your baby.

 - Buses tend to have narrow aisles and small restrooms.
 This mode of transportation can be more challenging.
 The safest thing is to remain seated while the bus is moving.
 If you must use the restroom, make sure to hold on to the rail or seats to keep your balance.

 - Trains usually have more room to navigate and walk.
 The restrooms are usually small.
 It is essential to hold on to rails or seat backs while the train is moving.

 - Try to limit the amount of time you are cooped up in the car, bus, or train.
 Keep travel time around five to six hours.

 - Use rest stops to take short walks and to do stretches to keep the blood circulating.